 Tell Batteries Apart

 If a screw has been screwed in a little too vigorously, the metal groves on the head may get worn.
-Screws with stripped down heads will be hard to loosen in future.
+Screws with stripped-down heads will be hard to loosen in the future.
 Enter the rubber band!
 Place a rubber band between the screw head and your screwdriver to make the damaged screw easier to remove.

 Keep Pliers Closed